KernelPanicBlog/MPIS/README.md

 # ATENTTION
 This script is in Testing Fase and we don't responsable for the use.

-If you find a bug o and error please report it as an [ISSUE](https://github.com/KernelPanicBlog/Script-Post-instalacion/issues/).
+If you find a bug or an error please report it as an [ISSUE](https://github.com/KernelPanicBlog/Script-Post-instalacion/issues/).

 You can contact us thru: